Glory (1989 film): Plot

 The regiment goes into battle at James Island, South Carolina and repels a Confederate attack.
 Thomas is wounded in the action but saves Trip's life.
 Shaw offers Trip the honor of bearing the regimental flag in battle.
 He declines, not believing the war will result in a better life for slaves.

-General George Strong informs his regimental commanders of a major campaign to secure a foothold at Charleston Harbor, and describes the initial attack at Morris Island which requires a frontal assault on Fort Wagner, whose only landward approach is a strip of open beach.
+General George Crockett Strong informs his regimental commanders of a major campaign to secure a foothold at Charleston Harbor, and describes the initial attack at Morris Island which requires a frontal assault on Fort Wagner, whose only landward approach is a strip of open beach.
 Shaw volunteers the 54th.
-The night before the battle, the Black soldiers conduct a religious service, give thanks and seek God's help.
-The next morning the 54th deploys for the assault to the cheers of Union troops who had scorned them earlier.
+The night before the battle, the black soldiers conduct a religious service, give thanks and seek God's help.
+The next morning the 54th deploys for the assault to the cheers of white Union troops who had scorned them earlier.

 The 54th suffers heavy losses in a daytime assault, and takes cover in the dunes until sundown.
 Attempting to rally his stalled men, Shaw is killed.
 Trip lifts the flag, and leads survivors toward the fort, brandishing the flag until he is mortally wounded.
 Forbes leads a party into the fort's outer defenses where Charlie Morse is killed, and Thomas is wounded.
-A small number of survivors, including Forbes, Rawlins, Thomas, and Jupiter, come face to face with a Confederate gun and the screen fades to black, implying their death by canister shot.
+A small number of survivors, including Forbes, Rawlins, Thomas, and Jupiter, come face to face with a Confederate gun and the screen fades to black, implying their deaths.

 After sun up the next day, Confederate soldiers remove the bodies of Union soldiers from the beach, raise the Confederate flag over the fort, and bury the corpses in a mass grave.
 Shaw's body slides into the excavation and comes to rest next to Trip's.

-An epilogue reveals that although Fort Wagner was never captured, the courage displayed by the 54th led to the Union Army accepting thousands of Black men for combat—a move that President Abraham Lincoln credited with helping to turn the tide of the war.
+An epilogue reveals that although Fort Wagner was never captured, the courage displayed by the 54th led to the Union Army accepting thousands of Black men for combat.
+President Abraham Lincoln credited the move with helping to turn the tide of the war.